lojaineamr/coding-challenge/README.md

 ## Usage

 1. **Create a Session**:
-   - Enter an athlete's name on the home page
+   - Enter an athlete's name on the home page to get the randomized metrics.
-   - Optionally fill in any performance metrics (unfilled metrics default to 0)
+   - You can also create all athlete's performance metrics manually from "crate athlete button", Optionally fill in any performance metrics (unfilled metrics default to 0)
-   - Click "Create Performance Session"
 2. **View Analysis**: The system will use your entered data or generate mock data and redirect you to the performance snapshot
 3. **Edit Data**: Click the edit button (pencil icon) to modify athlete name and performance metrics
 4. **Save Changes**: After editing, click the save button (checkmark) to persist changes or cancel button (X) to discard